8ctopus/sciter-dialogs/README.md

 - modal dialog with icon
 - fully skinnable
-- any button can have open a link in the default browser
+- any button can open a link in the browser
 - translatable using callback

 ## demo